Earthquake Commission (EQC) and Fire and Emergency New Zealand (FENZ) Levies

 The maximum EQC levy per Home or Landlord Insurance Policy is $300 (+ GST) per annum.
 By paying your Home or Landlord Insurance premium, you automatically pay the EQC levy and gain EQCover.
 This provides a maximum cover for residential buildings of $150,000 (+ GST).

 For more information about what the EQC cover, please read our FAQs below or visit the EQC website.

 The Fire and Emergency New Zealand Levy

-The FENZ levy (Fire Service levy) helps to fund the services provided by Fire and Emergency New Zealand.
+The FENZ levy (Fire and Emergency levy) helps to fund the services provided by Fire and Emergency New Zealand.
 It is automatically included in the insurance premium of policies which provide cover against fire, such as motor vehicles (excluding Third Party Car Insurance policies), residential contents and residential properties.

 The maximum levy for residential buildings is $106 (+ GST) and $21.20 (+ GST) for residential contents per annum.
 The exact amount you pay can be found in your policy notices and is calculated as follows:

 Residential Buildings and Contents

 10.6c per $100 insured up to: